gcallah/BookReviews/hume.md

 its own way out of a country experiencing inflation: it leaves because human agents are employing it to buy cheaper goods from abroad.

+The penultimate chapter highlights Hume's general support for free trade.
+It demostrates that Hume had an inkling of Ricardo's "comparative advantage" case for free trade, as well as anticipating "infant industry" arguments for restricting trade in special cases.
+Besides the economic benefits Hume saw accruing from free trade, he also argued that nations tied by trade would be less likely to go to war with each other.

 In conclusion, while I have quibbles with various particulars in this book, it is nevertheless an interesting survey of Hume's economic thought, which makes a